vivekkravindraa/vivekkravindraa/README.md

 # Hello World!
 I'm Vivek 👋👨‍💻

-I am a seasoned Full Stack Web Developer with over 7 years of industry experience specializing in the MERN stack.
-My proficiency spans a range of technologies including JavaScript, React, Node.js, MongoDB (NoSQL), Express, HTML, and CSS.
-This breadth of knowledge enables me to craft bespoke web solutions that meet and exceed client expectations.

-Throughout my career, I have been deeply engaged in all phases of the development lifecycle, from ideation to deployment.
-My solid grasp of web application architecture ensures that the solutions I create are not only functional but also scalable and efficient.
-Working alongside highly skilled and successful development teams, I have contributed to the delivery of impactful projects that make a difference.

-I am enthusiastic about the opportunity to bring my expertise to your firm as a Full Stack Developer.
-Let us collaborate to develop cutting-edge web applications that push boundaries and drive success.
+Senior Full Stack Developer with 7 years of experience, including 6 years specialising in the MERN stack (MongoDB, Express, React, Node.js).
+Proficient in developing scalable, high-performance web applications with expertise in JavaScript, TypeScript, and modern frameworks.

+Experienced in team leadership, project management, and architectural decision-making, with a focus on delivering impactful, maintainable solutions.
+Skilled in mentoring teams, optimising performance, and ensuring code quality through best practices.

-Every role I’ve taken has been a purposeful step in my journey of growth and learning.
-I’m now eager to apply my experience and passion to a long-term opportunity where I can create meaningful impact and contribute to lasting success.
+Open to individual contributor roles and contractual opportunities, leveraging technical expertise and leadership to drive innovation.
+Every role has been a purposeful step in my growth journey, and I’m eager to create meaningful impact in my next challenge.

 - 💬 Ask me about Javascript, React, Node, Express & MongoDB (NoSQL).
 - 📫 Mail me: vivekkravindraa@gmail.com